D76Matthew/speech-to-text-translator/README.md

 ## Future Update

 - Create speech command for controlling IOT (ESP32) by connecting it to HTTP protocol or MQTT protocol
-- Coroporated with AI to create basic conversation
+- Implement with AI to create basic conversation